Rampagy/Individually-Addressable-LEDs/README.md

 https://cdn-shop.adafruit.com/product-files/1138/SK6812+LED+datasheet+.pdf

 ## Notes
-Use `xTaskCreateStatic` to create a task
+Use `xTaskCreateStatic` to create a task with the stack in a static location

+Use `xTaskCreate` to create a task with the stack in a dynamic location

 Use `vTaskDelayUntil` to schedule task to be run again

 Use `uxTaskGetStackHighWaterMark` to see the highest of stack usage

+Use `taskENTER_CRITICAL` to disable interrupts

+Use `taskEXIT_CRITICAL` to re-enable interrupts

+Use `portTICK_PERIOD_MS` to determine period of one clock tick/cycle